Notes on Theory of Distributed Systems: Maximal independent set

-Following a long-standing and probably unjustified American prejudice, we will not talk much about Petri nets, but there has been a fair bit of cross-pollenization between the population protocol, CRN, and Petri net literature. \item[Vector addition systems] You have a non-negative integer vector $x$.
+We will not talk much about Petri nets, but there has been a fair bit of cross-pollenization between the population protocol, CRN, and Petri net literature. \item[Vector addition systems] You have a non-negative integer vector $x$.
 There is a set of rules $-a+b$, where $a$ and $b$ are both non-negative integer vectors, and you are allowed to replace $x$ by $x-a+b$ if $x-a≥0$.
 These are basically Petri nets without jargon. \end{description}

 Of these models, population protocols are currently the most popular in the theory of distributed computing community, with chemical reaction networks moving up fast.
 So we'll talk about population protocols.